-- 460 For the purpose of this document, we have developed a generic device and integration architecture used to illustrate the requirements and implications of cyber-threats and cybersecurity on medical devices.
+For the purpose of this document, we have developed a generic device and integration architecture used to illustrate the requirements and implications of cyber-threats and cyber-security on medical devices.
 This architecture is highly generalized and should be viewed only as explanatory and in the context of this document.
-Individual devices will look different and architectures developed for different purposes (e.g., to illustrate device operation) will be - 465 different, may be more or less detailed, and may use a different representation and organization of the individual components.
+Individual devices will look different and architectures developed for different purposes (e.g., to illustrate device operation) will be different, may be more or less detailed, and may use a different representation and organization of the individual components.

 Further, due to the previously discussed complexity of the medical device ecosystem, the integration of medical devices within the larger enterprise can only be depicted on a high and general level.
-Again, the purpose of this medical device integration architecture is to discuss and illustrate order threats and other accurity, but not to focus on potential functionality on tenale general level.
+Again, the purpose of this medical device integration architecture is to discuss and illustrate cyber-threats and cyber-security, but not to focus on network functionality or topology.